 Another option is to view records at State Records’ Research Centre.
 This option is free of charge.
 Contact the Archive Team for further information about viewing your agency’s records at State Records’ Research Centre.

 A third option is to be provided copies of records, in either hard copy or digital form.
 This option attracts a charge, as per State Records' regulated fees and charges.
-Contact the Archives team for further information about copying services.
+Contact the Archive team for further information about copying services.